 The test is available ONLY in these states (If your state is not listed, Viome cannot ship kits to your state, nor process samples sent from your state):

-How do I prepare for the Food Sensitivity Intelligence testing?
+How do I prepare for the Food Sensitivity Intelligence Test process?

 All that you need to do to prepare is drink a glass of water about thirty minutes before collecting your blood sample.
 You can collect your sample any time of day.
 Do not collect the sample within 1 hour after vigorous exercise.